plone/training/ttw/rapido.rst

 (And if we visit http://localhost:8080/Plone/page1, we get the regular content of course.)

-Exercise 5: Create the Top 5 page
+Exercise 5: Create The Top 5 Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's create a block to display the Talks Top 5: